Engee documentation

 using HTTP, Gumbo, AbstractTrees

-## Select the data of interest from the page
+## Select the data you are interested in from the page

 end

-As you can see from the code comments, this callback function declares constants and variables, defines constants and default values for variables.
-Note that to determine the location and time zone, the model calls an external site that determines the geographic coordinates from the IP of the connection point, and passes the page as an HTML object to the Engee workspace.
-During code generation, you can set the CG_start = 1 flag in the CG_start.jl file to manually define the variable assignment channels.
+As can be seen from the code comments, this callback function declares constants and variables, defines constants and default values for variables.
+You should pay attention to the fact that to determine the location and time zone, the model accesses an external site, which determines the geographical coordinates using the IP connection point, and transmits the page as an HTML object to the Engee workspace.
+At the same time, during code generation, you can set the flag CG_start = 1 in the file CG_start.jl in order to manually define the channels for setting variables.

 if (day_number_set_mode == 1)